Merchants of Doubt: Authors

-Naomi Oreskes is Professor of History and Science Studies at Harvard University.
-She has degrees in geological science and a PhD in Geological Research and the History of Science.
+Naomi Oreskes is a professor of history and science studies at Harvard University.
+She has degrees in geological science and a PhD in geological research and the history of science.
 Her work came to public attention in 2004 with the publication of "The Scientific Consensus on Climate Change," in Science, in which she wrote that there was no significant disagreement in the scientific community about the reality of global warming from human causes.
 Erik M. Conway is the historian at NASA's Jet Propulsion Laboratory at the California Institute of Technology in Pasadena.